andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 | **True Mastermind**.
 Create a board of your own and play it with other people.                                                               |      |
 {:class="achievements"}

-Check off if a player played this character in any heist, regardless of outcome.
+Check off if a player played this character in any heist:
 {:class="space-break"}

 | Amateur         | Conventional Pro | Oddball Pro     |